-Using Shopify to set up and run your online store means you have access to sales channels, design flexibility and many website features – but how much is all this costing you?
+Using the ecommerce website builder Shopify to set up and run your online store means you have access to sales channels, design flexibility and many website features – but how much is all this costing you?

-During our internal testing, Shopify earned a 3.5/5 stars in our “value for money” category.
-Granted, Shopify is not the cheapest ecommerce builder in the market.
-But in my view, it is one of the best and it’s getting better every year.
+During our internal testing, Shopify earned a respectable 3.6 out of 5 rating in our “value for money” category.
+Granted, Shopify is not the cheapest ecommerce builder on the market.
+But according to our research it is one of the best and it’s getting better every year.

 There are three main Shopify pricing plans to choose from.
 You have Basic Shopify at $29 per month, Shopify at $79 per month, and Advanced Shopify at $299 per month.

 The different plans bring with them different features and abilities.
 Overall, Shopify provided a good amount of features as its price rose last year, raising its feature vs price score in our metric by 33.3% from 3 to 4 out of 5.
 This was due to the real strides Shopify made with in-built tools, rather than relying on plug-ins, such as the new AI feature Shopify Magic.